lemurkat/NPC-Juliet/README.md

 Juliet is a troubled young woman exiled to Pelican Town for reasons unknown.
 She and her landlord/housemate/friend work rotating shifts at the JojaMart.
 Juliet is sharp-tongued, flirty, and irrepressible.
 Gale is matronly, empathic, and a keen gardener.

-A third housemate can be added, by installing NPC Jade, designed by Malic.
+A third housemate can be added by installing NPC Jade, designed by Malic.

 **This mod is a work in progress.
 It is NOT compatible with SVE.**